 Serving in Little Rock

-While Little Rock is a wonderful city to live and work, some students in our area face significant challenges every day.
-City Year works with seven partner schools in the Little Rock School District reaching around 4,500 students each day.
+While Little Rock is a beautiful city to live and work in, some students in our area face significant daily challenges.
+City Year works with four Little Rock School District partner schools, reaching around 3,000 students daily.
 Of those students, 89% are considered low-income or eligible for food assistance.

 The growth I experienced during my time In City Year changed my life.
 Through service I saw my potential as a leader in this community.
 I'm proud that I chose to stay in Little Rock and pursue life as an educator because of my service in this city and the friends and family I gained along the way.